Intentional Discipleship, Renewed Daily

 If you keep the word of God in this way, it will also keep you.
 The Son with the Father will come to you.
 The great Prophet who will build the new Jerusalem will come, the one who makes all things new.
 This coming will fulfill what is written: As we have borne the likeness of the earthly man, we shall also bear the likeness of the heavenly man.
 Just as Adam’s sin spread through all mankind and took hold of all, so Christ, who created and redeemed all, will glorify all, once he takes possession of all.

-OR A FREE ADVENT “CHEAT SHEET” with many practical suggestions on how you and your family or study group can make this the best Advent and Christmas Season ever, either sign up for free on our email list or confirm your existing subscription and then email us at info@crossroadsinitiative.com asking for your free copy.
+FOR A FREE ADVENT & 12 DAYS OF CHRISTMAS “CHEAT SHEET” with many practical suggestions on how you and your family or study group can make this the best Advent and Christmas Season ever, either sign up for free on our email list HERE or if you are already a subscriber, look for it in our weekly Advent emails.
 This document is not posted publicly on our website and is for our subscribers only.

 For more great resources for the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY